Retro Post – Toys! Toys! Toys!By Jamie Kennedy · · 1 Comment

 One time, I even went so far as to have customised entrance themes for the wrestlers.
 Initially, I would simply hum or sing the songs myself while simultaneously barking out the ring introductions and providing commentary too.
 This always proved a lot of un-necessary effort however so there was only one thing for it, use those trusty mix tapes!
 I do admit it was probably the biggest pain in the Giant Gonzalez (ass) to have to fast forward to another song for another wrestler but I had so much fun with all of this that you just would not believe, even going so far as to call my mother, father or sister into the room whilst replaying certain unbelievably spots or moves which had taken place during matches.
 My family must have thought their little Jamie was slightly bonkers but…nah, no buts.
 They clearly did.
 (And probably still do when they hear me singing along to entrance music when watching RAW!)

 Having just read over all of that mish-mash of Kennedy childhood, I’ll be very surprised if James Guttman himself doesn’t email me, with the message subject being “Mental health”.
 If you have survived to this text, you deserve a 1993 World Wrestling Federation Official Toy Ring Playset all of your own.
-The main point I’m trying to make and I guess, find out is if kids nowadays still use wrestling figurines.
+The main point I’m trying to make and I guess, find out is if kids nowadays still use wrestling figurines or are they all playing with the best Traxxas RC trucks.
 The amount of other ways they can let their little brains go crazy on wrasslin’ is almost endless nowadays, what with all the aforementioned video games out there which are just slightly more advanced than my “one of his arms has a hinge bend in it” Randy Savage action figure from yesteryear.
 I know that toy companies and the wrestling promotions themselves do still release action dolls but I’m intrigued to know if they are still commonly used the way I used them when growing up.

 I didn’t actually get my first wrestling video game of my own up until “WWF Warzone” on the Playstation One console.
 Some of my friends had “WWF Royal Rumble” and “Wrestlemania: Arcade” on their SEGA Mega Drive/Genesis machines which I would play when I visited their houses but I never did get one of those games for myself until around 1998.
 My way of getting my fix was the figures and something else I have mentioned in a previous article; pen and paper.
 Creating cards, storylines and characters on pages and pages of A4 notebook was a daily occurrence for me.
 Yet another thing which must have perplexed my family.